ESBenchmark/ESBench/docs/guide/toolchains.md

 When part of the suite needs to run in a different environment, you can add multiple toolchains.

+* A builder will build all files match the `include` in toolchain item that contains it.
+* An executor will execute matched files of each build which the builder in the same toolchain item.

 A complex example:

 ```javascript